Blog Submission Guidelines

 - Support any scientific claims with source references (e.g., a primary research article) or state that the information comes from your observation, a conversation or email with a peer or teacher, and so on.

-- Please include a bio (~30 words) after the body of the piece.
-We will hyperlink your name to your website if you provide the link.
+- Please include a bio of roughly 30 words after the body of the piece.
+We will link your name to your website if you provide the URL.

-- If there are images that go along with your post (e.g., yoga poses), please include them at the end of your submission document.
-Only include images to which you have the rights or permission to use.
+- If you have images to accompnay your post (e.g., yoga poses), please include them at the end of your submission document.
+Only include images for which you have the rights or permission to use.

 The Editorial Process

 Upon submission, the editor will copy and paste your article into a new Google Doc.
 The editorial process takes place in this space.
-Submissions are subject to developmental editing and copy editing.
-At least one revision is usually required from an author, and we intend to make the refinement of the piece a collaborative effort between editor and author.
+All submissions undergo developmental editing and copy editing.
+At least one revision is usually required, and refinement of the piece is a collaborative effort between editor and author.

-Most articles have 1–2 images, which are chosen by the editor (unless specific images relating to the article’s content are shared by the author).
+Most posts include one or two images, which are chosen by the editor (unless the author has shared specific images).
 The blog adheres to a number of themes and guidelines, which makes image selection a more involved process than one might think!
-Therefore final image selection is determined by the editor.
+Final image selection is therefore determined by the editor.

 A Note on Content

 Please keep in mind that our audience is seeking content that will foster a deeper understanding of yoga therapy and how it can support health and well-being.
-Our blog authors are IAYT members and, oftentimes, IAYT-certified yoga therapists who are excited about their work in the field of yoga therapy.
-While we encourage this enthusiasm to come through in your writing, we do not publish promotional pieces that center around an author’s book, product, or personal brand.
-We do publish the occasional media review—but these reviews are written by someone other than the author themself.
-If parts of your personal or professional background are pertinent to the article itself, it is possible to weave these in skillfully.
+Our blog authors are IAYT members, often IAYT-certified yoga therapists who are excited about their work in the field of yoga therapy.
+Although we encourage this enthusiasm to come through in your writing, we do not publish promotional pieces that center around an author’s book, product, or personal brand.
+We do publish the occasional media review—but these reviews are written by someone other than the author.
+If parts of your personal or professional background are pertinent to the post, these can be skillfully incorporated into the piece itself.